- What other names is Chromium known by?

 - Abnormal cholesterol levels caused by medications.
 Early research suggests that taking 600 mcg of chromium daily for 2 months increases high-density lipoprotein (HDL or "good") cholesterol in men who take a class of drugs called beta-blockers.

 - Long-term depression (dysthymia).
 There is some early evidence that chromium might improve how people with long-term, mild, depression respond to antidepressants.
-Taking chromium seems to improve mood in people who only partially respond to antidepressants.
+Taking chromium picolinate or chromium polynicotinate seems to improve mood in people who only partially respond to antidepressants.

 - Low blood sugar.
-Early research suggests that taking chromium daily for 3 months improves symptoms and increases blood sugar levels in people with low blood sugar.
+Early research suggests that taking chromium chloride daily for 3 months improves symptoms and increases blood sugar levels in people with low blood sugar.
+Other early research suggests that taking chromium (Biochrome, Pharma-Nord, Denmark) by mouth daily for 3 months improves symptoms, including chilliness, trembling, and disorientation, in people with low blood sugar.

 - Metabolic syndrome.
-Some early evidence suggests that taking a chromium product (Chromax) twice daily for 12 weeks does not affect weight, waist circumferences, blood sugar, or cholesterol levels in people with metabolic syndrome.
+Early evidence suggests that taking a specific chromium product (Chromax, Nutrition21, Purchase, NY) twice daily for 12 weeks does not affect weight, waist circumferences, blood sugar, or cholesterol levels in people with metabolic syndrome.

 - Heart attack.
 Research suggests that having low chromium levels in the toenail is associated with an increased risk for heart attack.
-However, toenail levels might not accurately measure chromium levels in the body, and there is no reliable research showing that chromium supplements can prevent a heart attack.
+However, toenail levels might not accurately measure chromium levels in the body.
+There is no reliable research showing that chromium supplements can prevent a heart attack.

 - An ovary disorder known as polycystic ovary syndrome (PCOS).
-Early evidence suggests that taking 200-500 mcg of chromium once or twice daily might improve the removal of sugar in women with ovarian disease.
+Early research suggests that taking chromium picolinate once or twice daily might improve the removal of sugar in women with ovarian disease.
 However, other early research shows that taking chromium does not benefit women with this disease.

 - Turner's syndrome (an inherited disease that often leads to diabetes).
-Early research suggests chromium supplements might improve sugar and fat metabolism problems in people with Turner's syndrome.
+Early research suggests chromium supplements might improve the processing of sugar and fat in people with Turner's syndrome.

 - Other conditions.